Lay-off, short-time working and redundancy

 Your employment rights during lay off or short-time

 During lay off or short-time working, you still are employed by your employer and your contract of employment remains in force.
 This means that you are entitled to benefit for any public holidays that occur during the first 13 weeks of lay off.
+Part-time employee must have worked at least 40 hours in the 5 weeks before the public holiday.
+You can get more information in our document on public holidays.
 You do not accrue annual leave during lay off but you are entitled to take annual leave that you accrued before being laid off.

 Changes to redundancy rules during COVID-19 emergency period